uc-python/python-for-web-scraping/02-simple-scraper/md_slides/intro.md

 1. Students will successfully pull a table from Wikipedia into a Pandas DataFrame.

-2. Students will be able to explain, at a high level, the way in which that data was extracted and loaded into Python.
+2. Students will be able to explain the path by which the data was extracted and loaded into Python.

 ---